Jury finds Rittenhouse not guilty in Kenosha shootings - NewsBreak

 Breaking into sobs at one point, he told the jury he opened fire after Rosenbaum chased him and made a grab for his gun.
 He said he was afraid his rifle was going to be wrested away and used to kill him.

-Huber was then killed after hitting Rittenhouse in the head or neck with a skateboard, and Grosskreutz was shot after approaching with his own pistol in hand.
+Huber was then killed after hitting Rittenhouse in the head or neck with a skateboard, and Grosskreutz was shot after pointing a gun of his own at Rittenhouse.

-Under questioning from the prosecution, Grosskreutz said he had his hands raised as he closed in on Rittenhouse and didn’t intend to shoot the young man.
-Prosecutor Thomas Binger asked Grosskreutz why he didn’t shoot first.

-“That’s not the kind of person that I am.
-That’s not why I was out there,” he said.
-“It’s not who I am.
-And definitely not somebody I would want to become.”

 After the verdict, Huber’s parents, Karen Bloom and John Huber, said the outcome “sends the unacceptable message that armed civilians can show up in any town, incite violence, and then use the danger they have created to justify shooting people in the street.”